 4. Commissioning to a Minister Role

-Now that you are ordained, you have your license to begin doing ministry in your local setting.
+Now that you are ordained, you have more credibility for ministry.
 You may realize that you want to be commissioned into a specialized ministry role.
-Christian Leaders Institute has developed specialized classes that require certain classes.
-The ones currently offered are:
+Christian Leaders Institute has developed specialized roles that require specific classes.

 There are many ordained minister roles offered by Christian Leaders Institute through the Christian Leaders Alliance.